We independently select and share the products we love—and may receive a commission if you choose to buy.

 You will be offered narcotics in the early days after surgery.
 I didn’t take the narcotics because I’m prone to nausea as a side effect.
 But I got some IV medication that was like strong ibuprofen, and when I went home, I rotated ibuprofen and Tylenol for the first week or two.
 If you can stay on top of the pain, you will be able to move better and care for yourself and your baby better.

-6. The water retention in your body will likely get worse before it gets better.
+6. The swelling in your body will likely get worse before it gets better

 Cooking help, cleaning help, child care help.
 Accept it all because you will need it.
 Remember, you just had major surgery.

 8. You need to take care of yourself

 Expect to be taking care of yourself in the early days as you recover enough to take care of your baby.
 I didn’t anticipate how hard it would be to try to care for a baby while I was recovering too.
 I mainly focused on feeding Raleigh in the early days and Matt did the rest of everything.
 Once I started to feel and move better, I took on more of the responsibilities.

 Don’t do anything resembling a sit up or anything that strains the ab muscles.
 Don’t try to use your abs to sit up from laying down on your back.
 (Especially if you’re holding your baby.
 I accidentally did that.)
 Roll to your side and use your arms to push yourself up instead.

 Sleep in a recliner if laying flat hurts too much at first.
 If you overdo it, you might injure yourself and possibly cause problems with your incision.
 I tweaked things at least once, although thankfully not to the point of needing to go in for treatment.
 But I sure did get sore from it.

 This might help you feel more stabilized as your incision and muscles heal.
 I didn’t use mine until after a week or so, but I wish I would have used it right away.
 It would have offered me some support when I needed it badly.